Sophie Villy

-Sophie Villy (ხუციშვილი Khutsishvili; born on 30 October 1990 in Tbilisi, Georgia) is a singer-songwriter and composer, she performs internationally in both English and Georgian.
-Villy has composed soundtracks for feature films from Georgia, America, and France, one of which "Lost in Escapade" was selected for the Cannes Festival Short Film Palme d'Or competition in 2015 and won Best Original Music at Spain's Euro Film Festival.
+Sophie Villy (ხუციშვილი Khutsishvili; born on 30 October 1990 in Tbilisi, Georgia) is a Georgian-Ukrainian singer-songwriter, composer and producer, she performs internationally in both English and Georgian.
+Villy has composed soundtracks for feature films from Georgia, US and France, one of which "Lost in Escapade" was selected for the Cannes Festival Short Film Palme d'Or competition in 2015 and won Best Original Music at Spain's Euro Film Festival.
 She has been reported by KEXP, KCRW in Los Angeles, BBC Radio 2 and London's The Guardian newspaper as a representative of Georgia's new wave in music.
 Periodicals in Kyiv also document Villy's role within domestic songwriting.
 At a time of increasing nationalist tensions, her multilingual songs are debated by the Ukrainian and Georgian media as a protest of people who are tired of politics and aspire for peace in their country.

 Biography

-Sophie's mother, Mila, has both Ukrainian and Polish roots; she is an interior designer.
-Her father, David, is a musician and communications engineer from Georgia.
-She has a brother - Luca who is 10 years younger.
 At the age of five, Sophie began studying piano at a music school associated with the Tbilisi State Conservatoire and spent the next four years of her life there.
 Ultimately, however, she turned to the guitar and began composing her own material at the age of twelve.
 Between the ages of five and fifteen she traveled Europe, as a professional high diver.
 Qualifying for a wide range of diving competitions, she won Euromeeting in Strasbourg (2002), but was forced to abandon the sport due to a knee injury.
 Music gradually became an alternative to sport and Villy started playing in Tbilisi clubs at the age of sixteen.

 Following the Russo-Georgian War of 2008, Villy moved to Kyiv, as she has both Georgian and Ukrainian ancestors.
 Here she finished studying tourism at university and formed her first group, Backstage.
 The band was a short-lived project and Villy began a solo career.
 She began playing in regional festivals, now as an independent singer-songwriter.
 Open-air performances included Koktebel Jazz Festival.
 Domestic billing then led to additional invitations from events in Florida, New York, and California.
 Once in America, Villy sang in English, as a result of which US periodicals noted––in several venues––the combined influences of Nina Simone, Jeff Buckley, and Nick Drake in her material.